NCI-HTAN-Jamborees/Differential-Gene-Expression/README.md

 I am typing words here!
 `0_download_data.ipynb`: Jupiter notebook that helps pull data from Synapse and upload onto the Cancer Genomics Cloud.

+### Data preprocessing:

+We are using scanpy to read the raw data file and concatenate scRNAseq data from multiple patients from the same cohort (WUSTL or HTAPP).